It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

-Blood cells are made in the bone marrow, which is the spongy tissue inside the bones.
+Blood cells are made in the bone marrow, the spongy tissue inside the bones.

 The myeloid stem cell can develop into one of three types of mature cells:

-- In red blood cells responsible for transporting oxygen to all tissues of the body.
+- Red blood cells are responsible for transporting oxygen to all body tissues.

-- In platelets responsible for forming blood clots to stop bleeding.
+- Platelets are responsible for forming blood clots to stop bleeding.

-- In granulocytes or white blood cells, responsible for fighting infections and diseases.
+- Granulocytes or white blood cells are responsible for fighting infections and diseases.

 The lymphoid stem cell can develop into lymphoblasts and later into one of three types of lymphocytes:

-- In B lymphocytes responsible for producing antibodies to fight infections.
+- In B, lymphocytes are responsible for producing antibodies to fight infections.

-- In T lymphocytes responsible for helping B lymphocytes to produce antibodies to fight infections.
+- T lymphocytes are responsible for helping B lymphocytes to produce antibodies to fight infections.

-- In natural killer cells responsible for attacking cancer cells and viruses.
+- Natural killer cells are responsible for attacking cancer cells and viruses.

-Leukemia affects white blood cells and can be classified by the type of white blood cell affected (myeloid or lymphatic) and by the way the disease progresses (acute or chronic).
+Leukemia affects white blood cells and can be classified by the type of white blood cell involved (myeloid or lymphatic) and how the disease progresses (acute or chronic).

 Leukemia is also classified as lymphocytic or myelogenous.

-Lymphocytic leukemia refers to abnormal cell growth in marrow cells that develop into lymphocytes, a type of white blood cell that plays a role in the immune system.
+Lymphocytic leukemia refers to abnormal cell growth in marrow cells that develop into lymphocytes, a white blood cell that plays a role in the immune system.